 1. Create All the Pattern Parts

 The first step in shell molding is creating a pattern part.
-This is achieved by first machining a metal pattern tool, usually from iron or steel, in the shape of the part you want.
+This is achieved by first machining a metal pattern tool, typically made from iron or steel, in the shape of the desired part.
 Usually, each pattern represents one-half of the part; a second pattern is required for the other half.
-If you’re casting reactive metals, the pattern will need to be made of graphite rather than metal.
-Figure 1 is an example of a pattern tool:
+If you’re casting reactive metals, the pattern must be made of graphite rather than metal.

 2. Construct the Mold

 Molds can be repeatedly made from a single pattern.
-Lubricate the pattern with calcium stearate and then preheat it to between 175 ºC and 370 ºC.
-Next, place the pattern atop a “dump box” full of the sand and resin mixture.
+Lubricate the pattern with calcium stearate, then preheat it to 175-370 ºC.
+Next, place the pattern on top of a “dump box” filled with the sand and resin mixture.
 Flip the box so the resin and sand contact the pattern; the heat will cause the resin to cure.

 3. Assemble All the Pattern Parts